HETDEX/hetdex_api/notebooks/README.md

 Create a TACC account

 Finally, send Karl your username so he can add you to the HETDEX group.
+FYI, you may need to wait up to 24 hours for your password and group authentication to get approved.

 ## Instructions to get the notebooks working on stampede2: